MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/CloudLabs.AI/LAB_04-Implement_Virtual_Networking.md

 ## Architecture diagram
 ![image](../media/lab04.png)

-### Exercise 1: Create and configure a virtual network
+## Exercise 1: Create and configure a virtual network

-#### Task 1: Create and configure a virtual network
+### Task 1: Create and configure a virtual network
 In this task, you will create a virtual network with multiple subnets by using the Azure portal.

-1. If you are not logged in already, click on the **Azure portal** shortcut that is available on the desktop and log in with Azure credentials.

 1. In the Azure portal, search for and select **Virtual networks**, and, on the **Virtual networks** blade, click **+ Create**.